-4.5 SALES
+4.1.2 SALES

-At the Society's discretion, all cattle from the Herd Book entered at Society Sales shall be labelled in the sale catalogue with, as appropriate, their grade percentage, known genetic details at the time of entry and any wider information the Council of Management deem appropriate and relevant.
+At the Society's discretion, all grade percentages relating to animals registered within the Supplmentary Section of the herd book will be published in the catalogues of Society sales, along with any other genetic details at the time of entry and any wider information the Society deem appropriate and relevant.

-Only cattle that have a percentage of 88 or above will be eligible for sale at collective sales of the BLCS.
-Any percentage grade of registered cattle will be eligible for sale at a production, reduction or dispersal sale.
+Only cattle that are registered in the Main Section of a recognised Limousin Pedigree Herd Book will be eligible for sale at collective sales of the Society.
+Cattle registered in the Main and Supplementary sections of recognised Limousin Pedigree Herd Books will be eligible for sale at a production, reduction or dispersal sale.

-4.6 SHOW RECOMMENDATION
+4.1.3 SHOW RECOMMENDATION

 The Society has no jurisdiction over show societies in determining the eligibility for Limousin classes.
-The recommendation given to show societies when requested is that cattle with a percentage of 88% and above should be eligible for entry.
+The recommendation given to show societies when requested is that cattle registered in the Main Section of a recognised Limousin Pedigree Herd Book should be eligible for entry.